EXCLUSIVE-Most U.S. states reject Trump administration's new COVID-19 testing guidance

 "This 180-degree reversal of COVID-19 testing guidelines is reckless, and not based on science and has the potential to do long-term damage to the (CDC's) reputation," New York Governor Andrew Cuomo and the governors of New Jersey and Connecticut said in a statement, rejecting the new CDC guidance.

-Admiral Brett Giroir, the assistant secretary for health at HHS, said there was no political pressure from the administration.
+Giroir said on a Wednesday press call there was no political pressure from the administration.
 He said testing asymptomatic patients too early could produce false negatives and contribute to the virus's spread.

 "It's pointless to be tested for the five to seven days (after infection) because you're not going to be positive," said David Battinelli, chief medical officer at Northwell Health, acknowledging concerns over testing too early.
 "There is an enormous amount of unnecessary testing going on."